There are so many different types of Swords that it can be difficult to conclusively classify them into neat groups and categories.

 Within these two broad groups, there are many types of swords classified by the late, great sword scholar Ewart Oakeshott – but I try to steer clear of his typology as it is very advanced, and tends to cause flame wars on the various sword forums as the distinctions between the different types of swords he identifies are often somewhat nebulous and can make people act like – er - well..

-For more information on longs and bastards check out our medieval swords section.
+For more information on longs and bastards check out this section of our medieval swords page.

 About 3' long, these swords all have a curved, single edged blade and were a popular cavalry weapon and military blade with the scimitar, an Arabic sword, having a more noticeable curve.